 - Research Studies

-- Investigate outcome by using randomized clinical trials
+- Investigate outcomes by using randomized clinical trials

 - Investigate treatment processes